seripap/vainglory/README.md

   }
 }
 vainglory.matches.collection(options).then((matches) => {
-    // do something with matches
+    // matches is the raw data represntation from the query.
 }).catch((errorMsg) => {
   console.error(errorMsg);
 });